 - Fifty-three percent of health providers had not received training in case management for malaria.

-- 81 percent of confirmed severe malaria cases were treated with injectable artesunate, IM artemether or injectable quinine.
+- 81 percent of confirmed severe malaria cases were treated with injectable artesunate, intramuscular (IM) artemether or injectable quinine.
 All cases of malaria in pregnant women are treated as severe.

 - National treatment guidelines were respected for only 39 percent of severe malaria cases.